- Employee Benefits and Wellbeing

-Despite the health concerns that have been raised in recent months, including by the WHO, e-cigarettes are being used by everyone from teenagers to top politicians running for government.
+Despite the health concerns that have been raised in recent months e-cigarettes are being used by everyone from teenagers to top politicians running for government.
 They’re even being added to the basket of goods that the ONS uses to calculate the consumer price index (CPI), the measure used to calculate UK inflation.

 If you’re an employer, given this information, you’re now very likely to have come across e-cigarettes amongst your workforce.
 But how should you deal with them in the workplace?
 Are they enough of a health risk to worry about?